rrazcueta/moonveil/docs/players/encounters/actions.md

 - Recover your Move OR force the enemy to Move 1
 - Deal damage as if you scored a Weak Hit

-## 3. Double Move

-Spend an Action to gain a Move.

-## 4. Footing

-Spend a Move, reroll your Pocket, and keep the new result.

-## 5. Deduction
+## Deduction

-Spend an Action, mark 1 Insight, and work with the Guide to gain insight.
+Spend an Action, mark 1 Insight, and work with the Guide to reveal insight into the challenge at hand.

-- Usable in an encounter spend an Action or exploration
-- Identify an Advantage over a challenge or enemy
-- Or remove a Disadvantage affecting your group.
+- Identify an Advantage over a challenge or enemy or remove a Disadvantage affecting the team.
+- Reveal a new possibility like an enemy behavior that could be helpful.

 Refund if the result is not useful.

-## 6. Rally
+## Rally

 Spend an Action and mark 1 Willpower to